space-wizards/docs/src/en/proposals/veritius-controller-brain.md

 See the Abilities section for more.

 ### Enthrallment
 The Controller Brain can enthrall (convert) crew, making them act in the Controller Brain's interests.
-This can happen over any distance, but happens faster the closer the target is.
+This can happen in proximity to the Brain (not pylons) or through the Enthrall ability.
+The process of enthrallment takes time, and the victim will be aware of it, with their vision tightening, being covered by a purplish vignette.
+If it reaches its completion, they become a thrall.
+If the victim can escape the Brain's influence, this effect will slowly reverse itself.

 Enthralled crew get a unique radio channel, letting them communicate secretly with the Controller Brain and other thralls.
 Controller Brain-aligned characters can also see whether a person is enthralled or not.